 When we feel disconnected from our true selves, it can lead to anxiety, a crisis of identity, and, ultimately, an existential crisis.
 It’s like wearing a mask for so long that you forget what your real face looks like.
 And as you start to peel back the layers, it can feel disorienting, even frightening.
 You might start to question everything: “If I’m not who I thought I was, then who am I?”

 In therapy, this process of discovering or rediscovering your authentic self is a key focus.
-Together with your therapist, you can explore what parts of your life feel true and what parts feel forced.
+Together with your South Bay therapist, you can explore what parts of your life feel true and what parts feel forced.
 You can begin to break down the barriers that have kept you from living authentically, and start making choices that reflect your true values and desires.
-This process can be deeply empowering, helping you feel more connected to yourself and more in control of your life.
+The process of therapy can be deeply empowering, helping you feel more connected to yourself and more in control of your life.

 One of the biggest triggers for an existential crisis is the awareness of mortality.
 Whether it’s aging, illness, or the loss of a loved one, facing the reality of death can be overwhelming.
 Questions like “Have I lived a meaningful life?” or “What happens after I die?” can provoke intense fear and anxiety.
 It’s natural to feel this way—death is the ultimate unknown, and it challenges our sense of control and certainty.